ADACS-Australia/NDRI-IMOS/doc/Documentation.rst

 Automated end-to-end integration test using pytest is included in the github repo.
 All test* functions in code modules matching pattern test*.py in sub-folder 'tests' are automatically executed in Python 3.8.latest and 3.9.latest on Github when git push or pull request actions are taken.
+This is implemented as github action, and the tests run in the free github cloud.
+The same test can be executed locally as well, by running 'pytest' in the root of this github repoitory.

 Verification
 ------------